New York City: Buses

 New York City's public bus fleet runs 24/7 and is the largest in North America.
 The New York City bus system serves the most passengers of any city in the nation: In 2022, MTA New York City Transit's buses served 483.5 million trips, while MTA Regional Bus Operations handled 100.3 million trips.

 The Port Authority Bus Terminal is the city's main intercity bus terminal and the world's busiest bus station, serving 250,000 passengers on 7,000 buses each workday in a building opened in 1950 that was designed to accommodate 60,000 daily passengers.
 A 2021 plan announced by the Port Authority would spend $10 billion to expand capacity and modernize the facility.
 In 2024, the Port Authority announced plans for a new terminal that would feature a glass atrium at a new main entrance on 41st Street.

 Rail

-New York City is home to the two busiest train stations in the United States, Grand Central Terminal (pictured) and Penn Station.
+New York City is home to the two busiest train stations in the United States, Grand Central Terminal (pictured) and New York Penn Station.